ghoulmann/cs-curriculum/year_3.rst

 * explain how an algorithm works, and why it represents an efficient solution to the problem
 * use at least two textual programming languages
 * identify and investigate forms and examples of new media as well as the theories that underlie and emerge from these forms [Bay]
+* Analyze science-fiction literature in terms of social and political issues and stakes.

 *Level 7*